Best practices for securing PaaS web and mobile applications using Azure Storage

-Storage access keys are high priority secrets and should only be accessible to those responsible for storage access control.
-If the wrong people get access to these keys, they will have complete control of storage and could replace, delete, or add files to storage.
+Storage access keys are high priority secrets and should only be accessible to people responsible for storage access control.
+If the wrong people get access to these keys, they'll have complete control of storage and could replace, delete, or add files to storage.
 This includes malware and other types of content that can potentially compromise your organization or your customers.

 - The interval over which the SAS is valid, including the start time and the expiry time.

 - The permissions granted by the SAS.
 For example, a SAS on a blob might grant a user read and write permissions to that blob, but not delete permissions.

 - An optional IP address or range of IP addresses from which Azure Storage accepts the SAS.
 For example, you might specify a range of IP addresses belonging to your organization.
 This provides another measure of security for your SAS.

 - The protocol over which Azure Storage accepts the SAS.
 You can use this optional parameter to restrict access to clients using HTTPS.